gamazonlab/Polygenic_Background_Rare_Variant_Axis/README.md

 --out_prefix prefix for result files.
 Result files will be named as ${out_folder}/${out_prefix}_*.* [required]
 ### #model

 --genetic_architecture the assumed genetic architecture for common variants.
-Options including (1) “polygenic” which denotes highly polygenic (almost infinitesimal) architecture, (2) “NegativeSelection” denotes architecture consistent with negative selection, and (3) “LDAK” denotes LD-adjusted kinship.
+Options include (1) “polygenic” which denotes a highly polygenic (almost infinitesimal) architecture, (2) “NegativeSelection” denotes an architecture consistent with negative selection, and (3) “LDAK” denotes LD-adjusted kinship.
 See Methods for details. [default = polygenic]

 --disease_model the assumed disease model.
-Options including: (1) “LTM” which shorts for liability-threshold model, and (2) “logit” denotes logit risk model.
+Options include: (1) “LTM” which is short for liability-threshold model, and (2) “logit” denotes the logit risk model.
 See Methods for details. [default = LTM]

 ### #parameter